WHAT IS THE AFFECTIVE FILTER?

 What are your experiences trying to reduce the affective filter thresh hold?
 Is everyone in your class feeling confident in their learning, or is there a child who is struggling but is too embarrassed to say.
 Give play-based learning a try.
 Immerse your pupils in a world and watch as the positive distractions help vocab and grammar lessons stick.

-If you would like to know more about Ruby Rei: The Language Learning Videogame, and its accompanying textbook, get in touch and we’ll send you over a free info pack.
+If you would like to know more about Ruby Rei: The Language-Learning Video Game, get in touch and we’ll send you over a free info pack.

 Truan Flynn, Educational Game Writer